Arr0way/arr0way.github.io/_drafts/2015-6-16-penetration-testing-cheat-sheet.md

 * list element with functor item
 {:toc}

-**Penetration testing cheat sheet**, a quick reference for typical penetration testing or pen testing exams.
+**Penetration testing cheat sheet**, a quick reference for typical penetration testing or pen testing exams, this is not designed to be an in depth list of commands more like a quick reference cheat sheet giving a high level overview of the **typical** commands you would run against a target.
+For more in depth information I'd recommend the man file for the specific tool.

 ## Recon and Enumeration

-### Nmap Enumeration
+### NMAP Commands

-It all starts with nmap...

 <div class="mobile-side-scroller">
 <table>